-It’s one of the common scores that used in diagnosis of appendicitis.
-Score more than 7 rise the suspicion of appendicitis and need for surgery.
+It’s one of the common scores used in the diagnosis of appendicitis.
+A score of more than 7 rises the suspicion of appendicitis and need for surgery.

-The Alvarado score has 10 point score derived from 7 components:
+The Alvarado score has a 10 point score derived from 7 components:

 - Migratory right iliac fossa pain (1 point)